official1-srv-modak/j2ee-lab-8-sem4/README.md

 Then download the project and do a mvn clean install wildfly:deploy

-copy the war file from the target of the projects
+copy the war file from the target of the projects to standalone/deployments

 The application is running on